 I saved my red velvet heart-shaped Valentine’s Day box from last year.
 These bite-size Oreo Truffles look so pretty in that box, don’t you think?
 Don’t worry, honey, you can still get me some vegan chocolates for Valentine’s Day.
 I’m sure these will be long gone by Monday anyway!

 Vegan Oreo Truffle Bites

-Put the Oreo cookies in a food processor and pulse until finely crumbled.
-Pour the crumbs into a bowl and add the container of vegan cream cheese.
-Stir together.
-This will be a bit sticky, but the next step will solve that.
-Put the container in the refrigerator for about 30 minutes.
-I used a teaspoon to measure out bite-size truffle balls.
-Roll them between your hands to get them nice and evenly sized.
+- Use a cookie dough scoop or measuring spoon to measure out small, bite-size balls.
+Roll them between your hands to get them evenly sized.
 Place finished balls on a cookie tray lined with wax paper.
 When done, place the tray in the fridge for another 30 minutes or so.

-Use your preferred method for melting chocolate chips.
-I melted mine over very low heat in a small saucepan.
-Add the Coconut Oil and mix together.
-Drop the truffle balls into the chocolate and place back on the wax paper lined cookie tray to dry.
+- Once the chocolate is melted, drop the oreo balls into the chocolate and place back on the wax paper lined cookie tray to dry.
 If you want to add any decorations (like sprinkles), now is the time to do it – before the chocolate firms up.
-Once all the chocolate is coated, place the tray back in the fridge to allow the chocolate to harden.
+Once all the oreo balls are coated, place the tray back in the fridge to allow the chocolate to harden.

 - Store oreo balls in a sealed container in the fridge for up to 10 days.